-Two other interesting prizes were the Ladies' Choice and the People's Choice.
-Through ballots the ladies in attendance expressed a liking for a 1957, red and white convertible This 1960 DeSoto, owned by Ed Miller of the Copper Cliff mill, earns a lot of his attention.

-owned by Richard Robertson of North Bay.
+Two other interesting prizes were Choice.
+Through ballots the ladies in attendance expressed a liking for a 1957, red and white convertible owned by Richard Robertson of North Bay.
 It was a 1923 T bucket Ford that captured the fancy of most of the people, winning the People's choice award.